garbetjie/docker-php-extensions/README.md

 > **Deprecated environment variables**
 >
-> The following environment variables were renamed/removed.
+> The following environment variables were renamed or removed.
 Backwards compatibility has been maintained as much as possible:
 >
 > * `XDEBUG_REMOTE_AUTOSTART` (removed)
 > * `XDEBUG_REMOTE_HOST` (renamed to `XDEBUG_CLIENT_HOST` and backwards compatible)